ryatoa/panther-docs/panther/sending-events/aws.md

 Events can be sent to either an [app.panther.support](https://app.panther.support){:target="_blank"} instance or your own self hosted [Dockerised containers](https://hub.docker.com/repository/docker/openanswers/panther-console){:target="_blank"}.

+> **TODO** _Note: sending events to self hosted containers will require modifying the Lambda function._

 ## System Design

-This system has ben designed to gather AWS events, extract data from them and send it to your Panther console.
+This system has been designed to gather AWS events, extract data from them and send it to your Panther console.

 The general flow of events from AWS to Panther can be sumarised by the following: